 Modernized cyber security can increase productivity, generate upsell opportunities

 Productivity is ultimately at stake in a market where email security is used only as the first line of defense.
 When an end-customer recognizes they can cost-effectively create more efficiencies with email security, it opens new opportunities for partners to discuss additional collaborative projects that may not otherwise have occurred.

-Imagine the example above pertaining to, say, highly-sensitive data inadvertently contained in a spreadsheet attachment to an email already sent on its unmerry way to violate internal security protocols.
+Imagine the example above pertaining to, say, highly sensitive data inadvertently contained in a spreadsheet attachment to an email.
+And this email is already on its unmerry way to violate internal security protocols.
 Instead of outright panic, which did occur at first in this very real scenario, Concentrics “saved someone’s hide,” according to Santistevan.

-“Customers gain greater control, including expiration settings that can be modified at any time with respect to any message’s continued relevance,” Santistevan added.
+“Customers gain greater control, including expiration settings that can be modified at any time concerning any message’s continued relevance,” Santistevan added.
 “The overall broader range of email security features and functionality is also possible at price points comparable to, if not lower than, the more standard gateway-based solutions.”

 Visibility inbound, outbound, and internally